MacOS Setup

 Pixhawk and other NuttX-based hardware

 :::tip This setup is supported by the PX4 dev team.
-To build other targets you will need to use a different OS (or an unsupported development environment). :::
+To build other targets you will need to use a (or an ). :::

 The "base" macOS setup installs the tools needed for building firmware, and includes the common tools that will be needed for installing/using the simulators.